Real-Dev-Squad/mobile-app/README.md

 ## Second Phase

 - QR code Scanner Authentication ✅
-- Three Screens - Home , Task and Profile ✅
+- Three Screens - Home , Goals and Profile ✅
 - Home screen Features ✅
 - Goals site Tab
 - Goals site feature will have the TODO app where you can assign the task to the member of the RDS.